florez-carlos/dotfiles/README.md

 sudo chmod 700 $HOME/.ssh
 ```

-Place the keys into the .ssh directory
+Place the keys into the .ssh directory </br>
+:warning: Replace the path in brackets with the path to the existing SSH key

 ```bash
 # This example assumes the key already exists somewhere in the same machine